More and more web users are concerned with the amount of data websites are collecting. Online privacy seems more scarce as time goes by.

 Back in August of 2019, Justin Schuh, the Director of Chrome Engineering wrote a blog post introducing their new privacy enhancing tool called Privacy Sandbox.
 But what is Privacy Sandbox?
 The Chrome Developer blog explains:

 The Privacy Sandbox initiative proposes a set of privacy-preserving APIs to support business models that fund the open web in the absence of tracking mechanisms like third-party cookies.
 It was introduced in 2019, and Chrome shared updates on progress in January and October last year.Source: Chrome Developer Blog

 Google will not be utilizing any alternative techniques for tracking, in hopes third party cookies will become obsolete.

-For inquiries with computer issues, call us at 1-800-620-5285.
+If you are needing assistance with any computer issues, please give us a call at 1-800-620-5285.
 Karls Technology is a nationwide computer service company with offices in many major cities.
-This blog post was brought to you from our staff at the Frisco Computer Repair Service.
-If you need computer repair in Frisco, TX please call or text the local office at (469) 299-9005.
+This blog post is brought to you by our staff at the Arlington Computer Repair Service.
+If you need computer repair in Arlington, TX please call the local office at (817) 756-6008.